 Good luck, dear female readers.
 And now that you’re prepared for your new life as an odalisque, it’s time to travel to the Orient!

-For the remarkable tale of my wicked rise to almost absolute power, including bonus tips for the plundering and profitable resale of Occidental virgins, read my Memoirs of an Evil Vizier.
+For the remarkable tale of my wicked rise to almost absolute power, including bonus tips for the plundering and profitable resale of Occidental virgins, read my comic novel Memoirs of an Evil Vizier.
 You may also enjoy my article on beauty lies in the art world: Against Good Taste.